Kilt, Black Watch tartan

 Don't waste your money

 A dirk in the belt, a bonnet, feathers, cap badges, and a plaid over the shoulder?
-Absolutely NO. Too much national dress and should look rather ridiculous if worn by a non-Scott.
+Absolutely NO. Too much national dress can look rather ridiculous when worn by a non-Scot or when taking your dog out.

 Let's sum it up